rackspace-cookbooks/nodestack/README.md

 There's a couple of things that need to be considered when deploying an application with this cookbook, in other words, the app must be setup in a specific way.
 This cookbook will deploy an application by running a simple server.js Node.js app, which in turn will run the Node.js application that is going to be deployed.
 This server.js application will monitor any changes on the application files and reload itself if it finds any changes.
 There's also other options that can be implemented in the future, like the amount of child processes.

-One important thing to note is that the application's entry point must not be `server.js`.
-It can be anything else but `server.js`.

 ## Encrypted Data Bags